RVCC-IDMX/unit-tests-statements-template/README.md

 The question then becomes: Is the code logic wrong or is the suite of tests not inclusive enough?

 In the above silly example, the code logic is wrong.
+There is no need for that if statement.

 ---